Why is forest school so important to us at Whiteshill?

 Forest school continues throughout the year, through rain and snow and as it takes place in a shaded, wooded area, it is often colder than at school so it is important the children have enough layers to keep them warm.

-Suggested forest school clothing (dependant on weather)
+Suggested forest school clothing (dependent on weather)

 - Long trousers